Today’s Post by Joe Farace

 In 1954 the Skylark returned with wheel fender linings that could be painted in a contrasting color to the body.
 The trunk was restyled into a semi-barrel and tail lights were moved from the fender onto chromed fins mounted atop the rear fenders, which is the easiest way to spot a 1954 model.
 Skylark production for 1954 was just 836 cars.
 Trivia: Although officially called the Roadmaster Skylark, aficionados will note the lack of the traditional Roadmaster “portholes.”

-You can see a 1953 Skylark similar to the one pictured above at the Cussler Museum that’s dedicated to the preservation of astounding rare and vintage automobiles from all over the world.
+You can see a 1953 Skylark, similar to the one above, at the Cussler Museum that’s dedicated to the preservation of rare and vintage automobiles from around the world.
 This extensive collection was established by the late, best-selling author Clive Cussler and has more than 100 of what he considered to be significant automobiles, ranging in years from 1906 to 1965.
 The museum is temporarily closed; check their website for information abiut when it will open in 2022.

 - 14959 W. 69th Ave.

 - Monday thru Thursday from 10:00 a.m. – 5:00 p.m.